Adequate Seven: Split

 After rumours began circulating on the Internet about the band splitting up, Adequate Seven posted a statement confirming the rumours:

 "After nearly six years, and nearly 600 gigs, we've come to the decision that it's the right time to call it a day."

 The band released a final single, a free download of Set Your Sights and went on one final tour.
-The band recorded their final London gig, at the Underworld venue, and released a live album on Gravity DIP Records entitled "Last Night in London" in December 2006.
+The band recorded their final London gig, at the Underworld venue, which was released as a live album on Gravity DIP Records.
+It was entitled "Last Night in London" in December 2006.